dqromney/markups/projects/training/amazon/aws/aws.md

         - Designed to deliver fast performance for workloads that process large data sets in memory.
     - Rehost: lift and shift
         - Consists of a simple transfer of application resources from an on-premises data center to the AWS cloud.
+    - Shard Responsibility Model (Principles)
+        - AWS is responsible for securing the physical network infrastructure.
+        - Customers are responsible for securing their applications and data.
+    - APN Consulting Partners
+        - APN Consulting Partners help customers design, architect, build, migrate, and manage their workloads and applications on AWS.
+        - APN Consulting Partners include Managed Service Providers (MSP).